selkies-project/selkies-gstreamer/docs/component.md

 If UDP cannot be used, at the cost of higher latency and lower performance, omit the ports containing `/udp` and use the environment variable `-e SELKIES_TURN_PROTOCOL=tcp`.

 Otherwise, to enable host networking, add `--network=host` to the Docker® command to enable host networking and work around this requirement if your server is not behind a firewall.
-You must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22`, that is not used with any other X11 server or container in the same host, into the container.
+Note that running multiple desktop containers in one host under this configuration may be problematic and is not recommended.
+You must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22` into the container, that is not used with any other X11 server or container in the same host.

 If you are behind a reverse proxy or can only expose one HTTP port, you will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if you use this in a container WITHOUT host networking.